IBMTechSales/klp-think2022-labs/1153-TechJam-Evaluate-App-TransformationAdvisor/README.md

   - learn how to collect Java application and configuration data using the Transformation Advisor Data Collector tool.

-  - learn how to use the Transformation Advisor to evaluate the move to cloud efforts and to identify the good candidate for migration.
+  - learn how to use the Transformation Advisor to evaluate and scope the application modernization for candidate Java applications.

 ## 3. Prerequisites